openstack/tacker/doc/source/user/scale_usage_guide.rst

 VNF scaling
 ===========

-VNF resources in terms of CPU core and memory are hardcoded in VNFD template through image flavor settings.
-This result in either provisioning VNF for typical usage or for maximum usage.
-The former leads to service disruption when load exceeds provisioned capacity.
-And the later leads to underutilized resources and waste during normal system load.
-So tacker provides a way to seamlessly scale the number of VNFs on demand either manually or automatically.
+VNF resources in terms of CPU core and memory are hardcoded in the VNFD template through image flavor settings.
+This results in either provisioning VNF for typical usage or for maximum usage.
+The former leads to service disruption when the load exceeds provisioned capacity.
+And the latter leads to underutilized resources and waste during normal system load.
+So Tacker provides a way to seamlessly scale the number of VNFs on demand either manually or automatically.

 TOSCA schema for scaling policy